-In this budget backpacker’s guide to Sri Lanka, you will learn everything you need to know about travelling this beautiful country on a budget, including things that you’ll never find in your Lonely Planet Guide Book.
+In this budget guide to backpacking Sri Lanka, you will learn everything you need to know about backpacking this beautiful country on a budget, including things that you’ll never find in your Lonely Planet Guide Book.
 Sri Lanka is possibly the most underrated country in the world.
 For such a tiny island, it packs in some of the best sites in the entire region.

-This budget will be pretty comfortable for 2 people travelling in Sri Lanka with a close eye on their personal finances.
+This budget will be pretty comfortable for 2 people backpacking Sri Lanka with a close eye on their personal finances.
 It will afford transport, clean double rooms or bungalows on the beach, food and the entrance fees to most of the country’s sites.
 Expect to spend a bit more if you plan on flying around the country, and a little bit less if you stay in dorms.
-Sri Lanka is a delightfully affordable place to travel for backpackers.
+Backpacking Sri Lanka is delightfully affordable.

 Budget Accommodation: ($10-$30/night)